An

 older telephone wiring for phones where the expense to

 upgrade cabling would be costly.
-Most often these phones
+Most often, these phones

 reside in locations such as warehouse space where phone use